Emivvvvv/emivvvvv.github.io/content/posts/hi.md

 ---
 Today, from nowhere, I decided to have a website and create some content.
 Why am I doing this?
 I don't know.
 Do I need a reason to do this?
 No!
 So, I said why not and here we go.

-This website is built using [[https://github.com/jackyzha0/quartz|Quartz]].
+This website is built by using [[https://github.com/jackyzha0/quartz|Quartz]].
 I saw Quartz while stalking random people's GitHub pages, and I liked the idea.
 Personally, I'm not that into frontend (I hate it).
 I learned but did not use it a lot and forgot everything I knew.
 Tbh, I don't want to know it either, so it's fine.

 For personal websites.
 I like it basic.
 Simple is enough for me.
 I don't need some super complex stuff on my dumbass website, a static and minimalistic one is more than enough.
 I had only an HTML website before, and I still like the idea.
 It's simple, and most importantly, it does the job.
 With being OK to a static website, I can host my website on GitHub Pages, and thanks to that, I don't need to put my dumbass website to a "komputer" to run my crappy `i-am-no-use-at-all.js` or `u-dont-need-me.js` javascript files.